ahundt/cis/doc/intro.rst

 .. image:: static/CIS_PA1_AssignmentPicture.png

 PA2
 ---

-In addition to all of the steps outlined in PA1, the core purpose of PA2 was to develop an algorithm for distortion correction and to implement it for use with the stereotactic navigation system of PA1.
+In addition to all of the steps outlined in PA1, the core purpose of PA2 was to develop an algorithm for distortion correction and to implement it for use with the stereo tactic navigation system of PA1.
 In addition to distortion correction, we performed registration of the device coordinate frames to prior CT coordinate frames.

 PA3
 ---

-The purpose of PA3 was to develop an iterative-closest point (ICP) registration algorithm.
+The purpose of PA3 was to develop the find closest point step of an iterative-closest point registration algorithm.
 The problem involved a 3D triangular surface mesh of a bone found in CT coordinates and two rigid bodies.
 One rigid body is rigidly attached to the bone and one to be used as a pointer.
 LED markers were attached to the two rigid bodies so that the coordinates could be determined in optical coordinates.
-An ICP registration was implemented so that a the closest point on the triangular mesh could be found to a number of points where the tip of the pointer contacted the bone.
+The closest point on the triangular mesh to a number of points where the tip of the pointer contacted the bone was found using our find closest point algorithm.
 The diagram below from the assignment document gives a visual description of the system.

 .. image:: static/PA3_Problem_Drawing.png

+PA4
+---

+The purpose of PA4 was to build off the find closest points algorithm from PA3 and implement an iterative-closest point registration (ICP) algorithm.
+The closest point on the triangular mesh to the points where the tip of the pointer contacted the bone was found iteratively until the error threshold was reached.
+In this way, the error between these points could be minimized.

 Mathematical Approach